70 AWESOME CHRISTMAS GIFTS FOR TRAVELERS (updated Dec 2022)

 We usually don’t take the “big” wallet on a trip because it takes up half the space in our daypacks.
 Small, compact wallets with concealed pockets are a better choice.

-(Hanging) toiletry bag
+(Hanging) Travel Toiletry bag

 Either small ones for weekend trips or slightly bigger ones for longer travels.
-The best ones are hanging soft bags since they take up less space, and unless you are staying in hotels, there is often no space to put them down (or the whole bathroom is so wet you wonder if it was flooded).
+The best ones are hanging soft bags since they take up less space, and unless you are staying in hotels, there is often no space to put them down (or the whole bathroom is so wet you wonder if it had been flooded).

-Solid Soap and Shampoo bar
+Solid Shampoo and Conditioner bar

 One bar of hard shampoo can last as long as 4 bottles of liquid shampoo.
 Well, that says it all.